-Pear Tart Bourdaloue, a French Tart Recipe.
+This is a recipe for a French Pear Tart Bourdaloue.
 Add some apricot rum glaze for a finishing touch of color and pure delightful flavor.
 Impress with this beautiful dessert.

 If you’re a regular reader you know that in September, I graduated from Culinary School.
 A good part of that schooling included time in the Pastry Kitchen, learning classic French Baking Techniques…and learning from one of the best pastry chefs in Denver, Jenna DiLullo.
 Invaluable training for me the anti-baker.
 I’m totally amazed at the skills I’ve learned.
 All of which led me to make this French Pear Tart at home and with confidence.
 This was my second tart attempt.
 A Fresh Peach Curd Tart was my first dessert project.
 Additionally, a Fresh Tomato Tart with Gruyere was my savory project.

 This is a classic French pastry created by famed patissier Paul Coquelin of La Patisserie Bourdaloue in Paris.
 It’s a pear tart with frangipane (almond cream, or an almond based pastry cream).
 Certain desserts stand the test of time and this is one of those classics.
 I recently made it for the first time and served it to dinner guests.
 It’s a rewarding tart to make and impressive for entertaining.
 And did I mention divine with flavor?